We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Find out if you have any uncashed cheques with the CRA.

-Which Canadians Are Eligible For The GST/HST Tax Credit?
+Who Is Eligible For The GST/HST Tax Credit?

 Unfortunately, some taxpayers don’t qualify for the GST/HST tax credit.
 Here are the types of Canadians that are eligible for this CRA benefit:

 - Permanent residents who are at least 19 years of age

 - Residents who have or have had a common-law partner or spouse

 - Parents who live or have lived with a child under the age of 19